Currently, we cannot ship wine to Alaska Provide your email address and we will notify you when that changes.

 Add the cauliflower florets to the pot of boiling water.
 Cook 16 to 18 minutes, or until tender when pierced with a fork.
 Turn off the heat.
 Drain thoroughly and return to the pot.
 Add the mascarpone and a drizzle of olive oil; season with salt and pepper.
 Using a fork or potato masher, mash to your desired consistency.
 Taste, then season with salt and pepper if desired.

 Meanwhile, in a medium pan (nonstick, if you have one), heat 2 teaspoons of olive oil on medium-high until hot.
 Add the chopped garlic and mustard seeds.
 Cook, stirring constantly, 30 seconds to 1 minute, or until slightly softened (be careful, as the mustard seeds may pop as they cook).
 Add the chopped collard greens; season with salt and pepper.
 Cook, stirring occasionally, 2 to 3 minutes, or until slightly wilted.
 Add 1/4 cup of water (carefully, as the liquid may splatter).
 Cook, stirring occasionally, 2 to 3 minutes, or until the collard greens are wilted and the water has cooked off.
-Transfer to a bowl; cover with foil to keep warm.
+Transfer to a bowl.
+Taste, then season with salt and pepper if desired.
+Cover with foil to keep warm.
 Wipe out the pan.

 Pat the steak dry with paper towels; season with salt and pepper on both sides.
 In the same pan, heat a drizzle of olive oil on medium-high until hot.
 Add the seasoned steak.
 Cook 3 to 5 minutes per side for medium-rare, or until browned and cooked to your desired degree of doneness.* Leaving any browned bits (or fond) in the pan, transfer to a cutting board; let rest at least 5 minutes.